Roomify/docs/roomify_accommodations/content/main-menu.rst

 URL
 ---

 A URL menu link can be used to link to any internal or external page.
-Fill in the **Path** field with an internal, relative link (for example, **contact**), or an external link, with the full url (for example, 'https://roomify.us').
+Fill in the **Path** field with an internal, relative link (for example, **contact**), or an external link, with the full URL (for example, 'https://roomify.us').

 .. image:: images/menu_new_url.png
    :width: 600 px